What Plant Is Important in March?

 Buffalograss is an extremely hardy, drought-tolerant plant that has undergone a transformation from the prairie to the urban setting and is now used as a turfgrass for many a front yard in the state.

 Editor's note: Jeff Goodwin, USDA Natural Resources Conservation Service (NRCS), and Kent Ferguson, recently retired from NRCS, are providing us with plant identification photo stories to help ranchers identify those forbs, forages and brush species growing in the pastures.
 Photos are provided by the authors, Clint Rollins and NRCS National Plants Database.

-"What Plant is Important in March" is from the March 2014 issue of The Cattleman magazine.
+"What Plant is Important in April" is from the April 2014 issue of The Cattleman magazine.